Bharadwajsatyavolu/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I am a Management Professional,Mechanical Engineer,Developer,Market
-      Analyst,Digital Marketer,Audio & Visual Content Creator and an
-      Enthusiastic learner living life to absorb as much as possible from the incredible achievements and intelligence of humankind.
+      I am a Management Professional,Mechanical Engineer,Developer,Data Analyst ,Digital Marketer,Audio & Visual Content Creator and an Enthusiastic learner living life to absorb as much as possible from the incredible achievements and intelligence of humankind.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you